When it’s the right time, knowing how to ask for a promotion the right way increases your chances of success... Read

 This study by the University of Leuven predicted job losses in the UK could be around 140,000 for a soft Brexit and 526,000 for a hard Brexit.

 Many of these job losses stem from companies moving abroad; a study by the CIPD, a professional body for HR, revealed that 1 in 5 businesses say they are considering relocating their business outside of the UK due to Brexit.

-And there have already been thousands of jobs lost directly due to our imminent departure from the EU.
+And there have already been thousands of jobs lost directly during the run up to the end of the Brexit transition period.

-In preparation for Brexit and potential losses associated, Barclays Bank moved £166 billion of assets to Ireland - creating 150 new jobs in Dublin rather than in the UK.
+In preparation for Brexit and potential losses associated, in 2019 Barclays Bank moved £166 billion of assets to Ireland – creating 150 new jobs in Dublin rather than in the UK.

 Some industries in particular were not Brexit-proof and were suffering pre-Covid; the travel/tourism and automotive industries for example.